Sarosim/photo-locations/README.md

 1. The 'frequent traveller', can find nice sceneries to photograph either browsing the map or filtering the database and check out photos of those.
 2. The hobby photographer can learn and improve the quality of their landscape images by checking the equipment used for images in the database as well as from description.
 3. The experienced photographer can showcase their best images and provide explanation in the description field for others.
-4. The site owner, achieved their goal of building a platform, where poeple can share their images, get votes from the community, be proud of their work.
+4. The site owner achieved their goal of building a platform, where poeple can share their images, get votes from the community, be proud of their work.
 5. The advanced hobbyist can get feedback through the number of likes of their landscape images.

 ## Defensive testing